-Spreading mulch on your macadamia farm covers exposed roots, improves tree health and creates a surface that will make harvesting easier by generating a surface that the nuts will sit up on rather than being trapped between the roots.
+Spreading mulch on your macadamia farm covers exposed roots, improves tree health, and creates a surface that will make harvesting easier by generating a surface on which the nuts will sit up rather than being trapped between the roots.
 It lowers the risk of erosion and improves nutrient cycling.
-This practice works towards achieving a wholistic and sustainable approach to agriculture by using the natural resources available to you.
+This practice works towards achieving a holistic and sustainable approach to agriculture by using the natural resources available to you.

-When spreading mulch on your macadamia farm, the Seymour Spreader can provide an even application of compost, preventing uneven feeding on your farm.
-While spreaders are a helpful and an efficient tool for macadamia farmers, they can also assist homeowners in spreading mulch.
-A spreader can assist in increasing production and maintain a healthy soil, preventing unwanted elements on your macadamia farm.
+When spreading mulch on your macadamia farm, our Seymour Spreaders can evenly apply compost, preventing uneven feeding on your farm.
+While spreaders are a helpful and efficient tool for macadamia farmers, they can also assist homeowners in spreading mulch.
+A spreader can assist in increasing production and maintaining healthy soil, preventing unwanted elements on your macadamia farm.

 The Role of Technology in Sustainable Agriculture

 Technology increases productivity in agriculture.
-Technology has enabled human civilization to leave the “Hunter / Gatherer” paradigm of existence and concentrate labour and land to the sole purpose of food production on an ever-increasing scale (Hutchins, 2007).
+Technology has enabled human civilization to leave the “Hunter/Gatherer” paradigm of existence and concentrate labour and land on the sole purpose of food production on an ever-increasing scale (Hutchins, 2007).

 A Wholistic and Sustainable Approach to Agriculture

-Southern Cross Ag Machinery is the Australian importer and distributor for the German range of Muthing mulchers.
-Southern Cross is also the importer and distributor for True Blue Composters (including the compost turner mentioned), we also distribute Seymour Spreaders in NSW.
-Use of innovative equipment can assist you in increasing efficiency and productivity on your macadamia farm, while striving towards a sustainable approach to agriculture.
-For more information on Muthing Mulchers, True Blue Compost Turners or Seymour Spreaders please call (02) 4932 3011
+Southern Cross Ag Machinery is the Australian importer and distributor of the German range of Muthing mulchers.
+Southern Cross Ag’s range of True Blue Composters (including the compost turner mentioned), and Seymour Spreaders through our extensive range of Dealers.
+Using our innovative equipment can assist you in increasing efficiency and productivity on your macadamia farm while striving towards a sustainable approach to agriculture.
+For more information on Muthing Mulchers, True Blue Compost Turners or Seymour Spreaders, please call (02) 4932 3011.

 ABARES 2018, Agricultural commodities: March quarter 2018.
 CC BY 4.0.
 Available online at agriculture.gov.au/abares/publications.